liberland/docs/regulations/drafts/order-on-governance-2.md

 When formal recognition proves challenging, the Minister will work with the Secretary of State to establish de facto ties and diplomatic and consular relations with international partners.

 ### Article 26: International Support for the Settlement
-The Minister will seek international support for the settlement of Liberland, promoting its positive image internationally and ensuring favorable attention in the media and relevant forums for its survival, sustenance, and development.
+The Minister will seek international support for the settlement of Liberland, promoting its positive image internationally and ensuring favourable attention in the media and relevant forums for its survival, sustenance, and development.

 ### Article 27: International Representation
 1. In collaboration with the Secretary of State, the Minister will maintain and expand the existing network of foreign Representative Offices, working to broaden their reach.